Code-Institute-Submissions/OleksiyLa-Project_3/README.md

     - Product Table Management: The app allows me to edit product names and their calorie counts, as well as add new products or delete existing ones within the product table.

 - __Flow chart__
   - This flowchart illustrates the functionality and user interactions of the Calories Tracker App.
+The flowchart was created during the planning stage, but the actual project is a bit more complex.

   <br>
   <details><summary>Auth</summary>